lastmile-ai/aiconfig/README.md

 #### Error Handling

 Custom callbacks should include error handling to manage exceptions.
 Errors thrown within callbacks are caught by the CallbackManager and can be logged or handled as needed.

-## Custom metadata

-You can store any kind of JSON-serializable metadata in an `aiconfig`.
-See the [metadata schema details](https://aiconfig.lastmileai.dev/docs/overview/ai-config-format#metadata) to learn more.

-To add metadata, use the `config.setMetadata` API (available in both Python and TypeScript).

 ## Cookbooks